How to Deal With Patent Trolls: Everything You Need to Know

 Patent trolls are one of the hazards to innovation and the financial system.3 min read

-- Do Your Analysis – Review your paperwork, court dockets, and websites to learn as much as possible about individuals behind the lawsuit.
-Thru your own investigating, you will become better prepared to deal with the troll.
+- Do your analysis – Review your paperwork, court dockets, and websites to learn as much as possible about individuals behind the lawsuit.
+Through your own investigating, you will become better prepared to deal with the troll.

-- Ask Particular Questions - Ask very particular questions concerning the case, the patent, the events concerned, and how your organization was supposedly infringing.
+- Ask particular questions - Ask very particular questions concerning the case, the patent, the events concerned, and how your organization was supposedly infringing.
 Asking for specific information about the infringement shifts the effort to the troll.
-Ask them for detailed explanations and request that they ship you a declare chart citing their evidence and definitions.
+Ask them for detailed explanations and request that they send you a declaration statement citing their evidence and definitions.

-- Show the Claims Are Invalid - Search for contradictions within the patents, research all of the examinations, and do a patent and nonpatent seek for prior artwork.
-Actions like this may occasionally provide you with sufficient proof to have the matter settled - previous to walking into a costly courtroom case.
-In brief, to show these claims are false, it's essential to have all of your proof lined up and able to go.
+- Show the claims are invalid - Search for contradictions within the patents, research all of the examinations, and do a patent and nonpatent search for prior artwork.
+Actions like this may occasionally provide you with sufficient proof to have the matter settled - before walking into a costly courtroom case.
+In brief, to show these claims are false, it's essential to have all of your proof lined up and ready to go.